RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Budgeting during your placement year

-So now you know what support you can get, but how do you actually budget it?
+So now you know what's available, how do you actually make it work?

 Overall, your placement is an exciting time.
 You’re about to embark on what could potentially be your forever career.
 Take everything in and more importantly – enjoy it.